Senegal FA Cup

 The Senegal FA Cup is the top knock-out tournament in Senegalese football.
 It was created in 1961.
 The current champion is Niarry-Tally who won their only title in 2016 and compete in League 1 of the Senegalese football pyramid.
-ASC Diaraf have won the most cup titles (15), most recently in 2013 against Casa Sports, 2 - 1 aet.
+ASC Diaraf have won the most cup titles (16), most recently in 2023.
 Since 1977, the winner competes in the Senegalese Super Cup (formerly the Assemblée Nationale Cup), the super cup of Senegalese football against the national league champion.
 If the national league champion also wins the FA cup then the second place club in league 1 competes.
 The winner of the FA cup qualifies for the continental CAF Confederation Cup.